 2.24 The SA of the Part 1 Draft Bassetlaw Plan assessed six strategic site options.
 These options were identified through the Bassetlaw New Settlement Study11, which set out the methodology in full.
-The New Settlement Study explained that the Bassetlaw Rural Settlement Survey (2016) Technical

-Statement & Evidence was used to identify the location of all the rural parishes within the District, as the study was looking for a new settlement to deliver benefits to existing rural communities and improve sustainability within rural settlements.
-The study then identified those parishes with at least one primary service (convenience retail, GP Surgery, primary school or Post Office facility) for further consideration.
+The New Settlement Study explained that the Bassetlaw Rural Settlement Survey (2016) Technical Statement & Evidence was used to identify the location of all the rural parishes within the District, as the study was looking for a new settlement to deliver benefits to existing rural communities and improve sustainability within rural settlements.
+The study then identified those parishes with at least one primary service (convenience retail, GP Surgery. primary school or Post Office facility) for further consideration.
 Using these parishes as a starting point, the study undertook a desktop review of land capable of accommodating a sufficient scale of growth for a new settlement, while avoiding coalescence of settlements.
 For each parish area, environmental and landscape designations and constraints, and the level of existing service provision was analysed, from which six reasonable alternative sites with potential for accommodating a new garden village were identified.
 Two of these options were selected to be taken forward in the Part 1 Draft Bassetlaw Plan.
 As the Council prepared the Draft Bassetlaw Local Plan (January 2020), officers identified a small number of additional potential strategic site options (new settlement options).
 These were subject to SA and the findings were presented in the SA Report for the Draft Bassetlaw Local Plan (January 2020).
-The SA findings were represented in the SA Report for the Draft Bassetlaw Local Plan (November 2020) and are again reproduced in Chapter 5 and Appendix 6 of this current SA report.
+The SA findings were represented in the SA Reports for the Draft Bassetlaw Local Plan (November 2020) and the Publication (Regulation 19) Local Plan (August 2021) and are again reproduced in Chapter 5 and Appendix 6 of this current SA report.

 2.25 The Council also identified a number of smaller site options in the Draft Bassetlaw Local Plan (January 2020) for potential housing, employment and mixed-use allocations.
 These site options were identified through a call for sites, and the SHLAA process then determined which of these were reasonable alternatives for allocation in the Local Plan.
 The reasonable alternatives were subject to SA as part of the SA of the Draft Bassetlaw Local Plan (January 2020).
 A number of changes were made to the suite of reasonable alternative site options during preparation of the November 2020 Draft Bassetlaw Local Plan, with some new options being identified and others being removed as they were no longer reasonable options.
-The SA findings for the site options were updated in the November 2020 SA Report to reflect those changes and the updated appraisal work is again presented in Chapter 5 and Appendix 6 of this report.
+The SA findings for the site options were updated in the November 2020 SA Report to reflect those changes and the updated appraisal work was again presented in the August 2021 SA Report for the Publication (Regulation 19) Local Plan.